Vodafone Ireland

 Vodafone Ireland Limited, a wholly owned subsidiary of Vodafone Group, is a mobile phone network, broadband and TV provider in Ireland.
 It was created when the Vodafone Group bought Eircell, the mobile arm of Telecom Éireann.
-As of September 2019, Vodafone has 26% of broadband subscribers (including 40% of fiber to the premises subscribers), and 43% of mobile phone subscribers.
+As of September 2019, Vodafone has 26% of broadband subscribers (including 40% of fibre to the premises subscribers), and 43% of mobile phone subscribers.

 The company operates a full range of voice, SMS, MMS and mobile data services using a 2G GSM 900/1800 network and a 3G UMTS 900/2100 network capable of offering a range of broadband services including DC-HSPA+ which can deliver up to a theoretical 43.2 Mbit/s.
 Their 4G network was launched in October 2013.
 Vodafone claims over 99% of the island of Ireland is covered by their 4G network within the Republic.
 Vodafone 4G operates on the 800/1800 network offering speeds of up to 75 Mbit/s.
 They have also built a new kind of 4G called 4G+ which enables speeds of 225 Mbit/s on devices that support this and the initial roll out of this service was in major towns and cities first becoming more widespread over time.
 Vodafone 4G is available to over 6 cities and 500 towns in Ireland making Vodafone the strongest and most widespread 4G service offered in the country.
 Their 5G service was launched in 2019.

 Vodafone Ireland offers a full range of contract (bill pay) and prepay services, including mobile telephony and mobile broadband.

 The company also offers a range of fixed-line services including traditional telephone services, ADSL2+, FTTC (VDSL2) and FTTH high speed broadband.
 These services are delivered using SIRO, Open Eir, and NBI's wholesale access networks with Vodafone's own back-haul capacity.
 In some areas, Vodafone has made use of local-loop unbundling (LLU) and has its own equipment in the local exchange operated in partnership with BT Ireland.
 Numbers issued by Vodafone Ireland usually start with 087 (+353 87), however full number portability is in use in Ireland so the mobile prefix is not a reliable indicator of which network the number is hosted on.